|EXPLORE THE COLLEGE||FUTURE STUDENTS||CURRENT STUDENTS||FACULTY & STAFF||ALUMNI / FRIENDS||CENTERS & INSTITUTES|

 RN to BSN Practicum NUR 4836L

 RN-BSN students enrolled before May 2013 will register for NUR 4836L Practicum: Integrative Nursing as a capstone course.
+This course will no longer be available May 2015.
 Students enrolling after May 2013 will register for NUR 4829L: Nursing Practice Immersion as the culminating course.

 What is the Practicum?

 The Practicum is the required nursing practice component of the RN to BSN program.
 This course provides an opportunity for the RN to BSN student to demonstrate baccalaureate level competencies in the practice setting by integrating the concepts and knowledge gained from other required courses in the RN to BSN program.

 NUR4836L: This course is a three (3) credit course and requires 135 clinical hours

 NUR4829L:This course is a four (4) credit course and requires 180 clinical hours.